DETAILED ACTION

 a following […] vehicle including (FIG. 1 vehicle 100; FIG. 4 following vehicle 410):

-receive a request for the following golf vehicle to follow a leading golf vehicle; and (FIG. 3 310; [0020] As an example, the handshake process, in one arrangement, includes receiving a request from the lead vehicle or the following vehicle, where the request is generated from, for example, a human machine interface (HMI) (e.g., a display within the lead or following vehicle))
+receive a request for the following […] vehicle to follow a leading […] vehicle; and (FIG. 3 310; [0020] As an example, the handshake process, in one arrangement, includes receiving a request from the lead vehicle or the following vehicle, where the request is generated from, for example, a human machine interface (HMI) (e.g., a display within the lead or following vehicle))

-control the driveline such that the following […] vehicle follows the leading […] vehicle within a specified distance (FIG. 3 330, 340, 350, 360, 370; [0026] After aligning the following vehicle with the lead vehicle, the system, in one embodiment, controls the following vehicle to perform the hitchless towing by following the lead vehicle without a physical connection.
+[…] and control the driveline such that the following […] vehicle follows the leading […] vehicle and the current distance is within a specified distance (FIG. 3 330, 340, 350, 360, 370; [0026] After aligning the following vehicle with the lead vehicle, the system, in one embodiment, controls the following vehicle to perform the hitchless towing by following the lead vehicle without a physical connection.
 That is, the system controls the following vehicle to maintain a defined distance behind the lead vehicle and to execute instructions acquired from the lead vehicle)

-based on at least one of (a) first data acquired from at least one of the communications interface or from a global positioning system (GPS) ([0039] In one approach, the control module 220 determines the initial position and orientation of the lead vehicle by receiving GPS coordinates from the lead vehicle over the wireless communication link)
+based on data acquired by the sensor system ([0039] the control module 220 determines the initial position and orientation of the lead vehicle by receiving GPS coordinates from the lead vehicle over the wireless communication link; [0040] the control module 220 may determine the initial position and orientation of the lead vehicle by processing the sensor data 250).

-While Ferone discloses in [0028] “as used herein, a “vehicle” is any form of motorized transport”, Ferone does not explicitly teach the following vehicle is a “golf” vehicle and the leading vehicle is a leading “golf” vehicle.
+Neither Ferone nor NG explicitly teach that the following vehicle is a “golf” vehicle and the leading vehicle is a leading “golf” vehicle.

-However, Lin teaches a following vehicle is a “golf” vehicle and a leading vehicle is a leading “golf” vehicle ([0009] FIG. 2 illustrates an example scenario with two vehicles in a typical configuration where one vehicle leads and another vehicle follows; [0028] In general, the vehicle 105 may take the form of a car, truck, motorcycle, bus, boat, airplane, helicopter, lawn mower, earth mover, snowmobile, aircraft, recreational vehicle, amusement park vehicle, farm equipment, construction equipment, tram, golf cart, train, and trolley, for example).
+In addition, Lin teaches a following vehicle is a “golf” vehicle and a leading vehicle is a leading “golf” vehicle ([0009] FIG. 2 illustrates an example scenario with two vehicles in a typical configuration where one vehicle leads and another vehicle follows; [0028] In general, the vehicle 105 may take the form of a […] golf cart).

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the present claimed invention to modify the following vehicle and the leading vehicle as taught in Ferone to substitute a following golf vehicle and leading golf vehicle, respectively, as taught in Lin because it has been held that the substitution of one known element for another would have been obvious if the substitution yielded predictable results to one of ordinary skill in the art at the time of the invention.
-In this case, substituting a different known vehicle type to perform the same function (vehicle following) is a predictable variation.
-Further, Applicant’s specification [0013] describes different forms of vehicles and it appears the invention would perform well with any of the disclosed forms of vehicles.
-Selecting among known alternatives (vehicle forms) is a matter of design choice when the alternatives perform the same predictable function (vehicle following).
+Therefore, it would have been obvious to a person of ordinary skill in the art before the effective filing date of the present claimed invention to modify the following vehicle and the leading vehicle as taught in Ferone, in view of NG to substitute a following “golf” vehicle and leading “golf” vehicle, respectively, as taught in Lin because it has been held that the substitution of one known element for another would have been obvious if the substitution yielded predictable results to one of ordinary skill in the art at the time of the invention.
+In this case, as supported by Ferone [0028], NG [0038], and/or Lin [0028], substituting a different known vehicle type to perform the same function (vehicle following) is a predictable variation.
+Further, Applicant’s specification [0013] describes different types of vehicles and it appears the invention would perform well with any of the disclosed types of vehicles.
+Selecting among known alternatives (vehicle types) is a matter of design choice when the alternatives perform the same predictable function (vehicle following).

 Regarding claim 2, Ferone, as modified, teaches the golf vehicle following system of Claim 1.